 Did you know that the cost of a bad hire can equal 30% of the employee’s potential first-year earnings?
 Not only is it expensive and time-consuming to hire an employee, but a lot of time and effort goes into getting them up and running in the first place.
 This can include induction, training costs and emotional resources!
 If your new candidate does not fit the role and team culture, it may put staff in a position where they are required to have difficult conversations, which isn’t nice for anyone.

 One of the biggest costs of bad recruitment is the cost of having to do it all again to find a more suitable candidate for the role.
 This can also be mentally taxing for you and your colleagues.
 Plus, if your company has a high turnover rate, this can affect staff morale.
 The value of being part of a team, enjoying what you do and working hard decreases.
 A happy team is more likely to be a successful team.

 How to reduce hiring costs

-You should never cut corners when hiring, however there are ways to reduce the costs.
-Here are some tips to consider to ensure you hire the right candidate first time round and don’t spend a fortune doing so!
+You should never cut corners when hiring, however, there are ways to reduce costs.
+Here are some tips to consider to ensure you hire the right candidate the first time around and don’t spend a fortune doing so!